NutterButterXD/cinema/README.md

 Cinema
 ======

 Cinema is a gamemode for Garry's Mod 13 which features synchronized video playback.
-The following repo will be slightly modified to incorporate synchronized viewing of user files and additional streaming services, elective browser based cryptocurrency mining, and minigames.
+The following repo will be slightly modified to incorporate synchronized viewing of user files and additional streaming services, elective browser based cryptocurrency mining, and minigames. **Note: this branch does NOT reflect the official release but was forked from it for my own use and modification.
+Please see the links below for details about the official release.**

 #### Features ####
 * Synchronized video playback